heyaaron/openmesher/README.markdown

 Here is a list of improvements:

 * OpenMesher takes a simple list of routers and meshes them.
-TunnelDigger requires you to explicitally specify each link between routers.
+TunnelDigger requires you to explicitly specify each link between routers.
 * OpenMesher takes a list of netblocks (10.1.2.0/24, 10.1.15.0/28, or whatever) and automatically allocates /30s from each block for assignment to P2P interfaces.
 TunnelDigger requires you to manually specify IPs on *each* side of the p2p link.
-* OpenMesher has support for plugins:  We currently support generating quagga, reverse DNS, OpenVPN, Shorewall, and deb config files for deployment from a deb.
+* OpenMesher has support for plugins:  We currently support generating Quagga, reverse DNS, OpenVPN, Shorewall, and deb config files for deployment from a deb.
 * Module -- Quagga: We can generate a ripd.conf and zebra.conf for each router
 * Module -- ReverseDNS: We can generate a BIND reverse DNS file for each IP used in the p2p /30 blocks.
 * Module -- OpenVPN: Obviously we generate the OpenVPN config files for the p2p links